philvarner/correctingthenarrative.org/content/posts/timeline-white-supremacy-cville.md

 * **1968 April 4** Martin Luther King, Jr. assassinated in Memphis, Tennessee.
 * **1974** Charlottesville High opens as the sole public high school in Charlottesville.
 * **1984 March** The Charlottesville High newspaper The Knight Time Review publishes racist statements in an article and has racist graffiti sprayed in the parking lot.
 The school is closed after several large fights erupt.
-* **2012 March** At a Virginia Festival of the Book event, City Councillor Kristin Szakos publicly asks Civil War expert and former UVA professor Ed Ayers if the city should consider removing or recontextualizing Confederate statues
+* **2012 March** At a Virginia Festival of the Book event, City Councilor Kristin Szakos publicly asks Civil War expert and former UVA professor Ed Ayers if the city should consider removing or recontextualizing Confederate statues
 * **2015 January** City of Charlottesville ends formal celebration of Lee-Jackson Day.
-* **2015 March 18** Martese Johnson, an African American student at the University of Virginia, is assaulted by Virginia Alcoholic Beverage Control Authority Bureau of Law Enforcement officers during an an arrest after being denied admittance to a bar on the Corner.
+* **2015 March 18** Martese Johnson, a Black student at the University of Virginia, is assaulted by Virginia Alcoholic Beverage Control Authority Bureau of Law Enforcement officers during an an arrest after being denied admittance to a bar on the Corner.
 * **2015 June 17** Dylan Storm Roof murders nine African American members of the Emanuel African Methodist Episcopal Church in Charleston, South Carolina in the delusional hope of igniting a "race war".
 Soon after, Governor of South Carolina Nikki Haley removes the Confederate battle flag from the South Carolina Capitol.
 Efforts to remove many other public displays of Confederate flags and monuments begin.
 * **2016 March** Zyahna Bryant, a 14 year old student at Charlottesville High School, petitions the Charlottesville City Council to remove the Lee statue and rename Lee Park.
-Bryant continues this work to the present.
+Bryant continues this work.
 * **2016 March** Governor of Virginia Terry McAuliffe vetoes bill amending Virginia code 15.2** 1812 "Memorials for war veterans" to explicitly state that all monuments are protected, regardless of when they were erected.
 * **2016 March 19** At a talk by social justice activist Bryan Stevenson, Vice-Mayor Wes Bellamy publicly brings up issue of moving the Robert E. Lee equestrian statue
 * **2016 March 21** Vice-Mayor Wes Bellamy formally calls for moving the Lee statue at a City Council meeting.
-* **2016 March 22** Press conference in front of the Lee statue calling for it to be removed and for Lee Park to be renamed, including speeches from Zyahna Bryant, Amy-Sarah Marshall, Dr. M. Rick Turner, City Councillor Kristin Szakos, and Vice-Mayor Wes Bellamy.
+* **2016 March 22** Press conference in front of the Lee statue calling for it to be removed and for Lee Park to be renamed, including speeches from Zyahna Bryant, Amy-Sarah Marshall, Dr. M. Rick Turner, City Councilor Kristin Szakos, and Vice-Mayor Wes Bellamy.
 * **2016 October** Doug Muir, UVa. lecturer, venture capitalist, and owner of Bella's restaurant, comments "Black lives matter is the biggest rasist [sic] organisation [sic] since the clan [sic].
 Are you kidding me.
 Disgusting!!!" in response to a Facebook post about a event in Charlottesville featuring a panel including Black Lives Matter co-founder Alicia Garza.
 * **2016 November** As the first action in a protracted campaign to remove Vice-Mayor Wes Bellamy from office, Jason Kessler publishes a blog post calling attention to several public tweets from between 2009 and 2014 from Bellamy that are sexist, homophobic, and bigoted, out of nearly 150,000 tweets from his account.
 Bellamy resigns from a State education board, is placed on leave from his teaching position at Albemarle High School, and later resigns that teaching position.
 * **2016 December** Blue Ribbon Commission on Race, Memorials and Public Spaces issues final report to City Council.
 This report recommends two options, Relocate and Transform-in-Place, for the Lee and Jackson sculptures, though these are only two of the many recommendations for public memorials in the report.